 Kiel cruise terminal

-Kiel is a smaller turnaround cruise port in Northern Europe and among the most visited ports of call along itineraries to Norway Fjords, Scandinavia and Russia (Baltic Sea).
-Kiel port has 4 cruise ship terminals named Ostseekai, Ostuferhafen (Berth 1), Norwegenkai and Schwedenkai.
-The main one (accommodating the largest ships) is Ostseekai.
+Kiel is a homeport/turnaround cruise port in Northern Europe and among the most visited ports of call along itineraries to Norway Fjords, Scandinavia and Russia (Baltic Sea).
+Kiel port has 4 cruise ship terminals named OSTSEEKAI, Ostuferhafen (Berth 1), Norwegenkai and Schwedenkai.
+The main one (accommodating the largest liners) is OSTSEEKAI.